Autumn Budget: how to protect your wealth from Labour

 “The conspicuous lack of confirmation from the Labour manifesto that it would not raise CGT will spark significant concern among entrepreneurs and investors in the UK,” comments Rachael Griffin, tax and financial planning expert at wealth management firm Quilter.

-Griffin notes: “If Labour is to win the general election and then increase rates, it would serve as a double whammy with higher rates and lower exempt allowances considerably increasing the capital gains tax take.”
+Griffin notes: “If Labour was to increase rates, it would serve as a double whammy with higher rates and lower exempt allowances considerably increasing the capital gains tax take.”

 For those looking to mitigate the impact of CGT there are several strategies you can employ.